TomCodess/karina-bot/README.md

 ## 📸 Screenshots

-> Gonna showcase the bot soon it's still WIP
+> Showcase the bot soon is WIP

 ---